-A year ago, on 24th July 2013, Tall Ship Astrid ran aground off the coast of Ireland, while attempting to enter the harbour near Kinsale, County Cork, and subsequently sank.
+A year ago, on 24th July 2013, Tall Ship Astrid ran aground off the coast of Ireland, while attempting to enter the harbor near Kinsale, County Cork, and subsequently sank.
 Fortunately, the thirty crew members were all rescued from the tall ship.
 In total, four RNLI lifeboats and two Irish Coast Guard helicopters were involved in the rescue.

-Astrid was salvaged on 9 September 2013, but as the cost of restoring her was too high she unfortunately was scrapped and broken up by April 2014.
+Astrid was salvaged on 9 September 2013, but as the cost of restoring her was too high she, unfortunately, was scrapped and broken up by April 2014.

-However not everything was lost to everyone, and among the pieces that were eventually recovered from the ship, the sails and liferafts started a new existence under a peculiar shape: as travel bags designed & produced by Irish company, Mamukko.
+However not everything was lost to everyone, and among the pieces that were eventually recovered from the ship, the sails and liferafts started a new existence under a peculiar shape: as travel bags designed & produced by the Irish company, Mamukko.

-The philosophy behind the company founded by brothers Levente & Attila Magyar, is pretty straightforward: to create authentic & original bags from selected reclaimed sails, leather & other textiles, which are all handcrafted in their workshop in Kinsale, Ireland.
+The philosophy behind the company founded by brothers Levente & Attila Magyar is pretty straightforward: to create authentic & original bags from selected reclaimed sails, leather & other textiles, which are all handcrafted in their workshop in Kinsale, Ireland.
 That’s all, and to be honest they achieve that pretty well.

 Once you go beyond the slightly bitter feeling conveyed by the idea that after all these nice bags are made from the remains of a sunken ship (even if they were no human casualties, some may find the idea a bit outraging or at least disturbing), you can’t but appreciate the great work which has been done to give the sails & life rafts, a new shine & glory.